srand/jolt/docs/quickstart.rst

 * Parameters
 * Dependencies

-When the task identity is known, ``jolt`` searches its artifact cache for an artifact with the same identity.
+When the task identity is known, Jolt searches its artifact cache for an artifact with the same identity.
 If one is found, no action is taken.
 You can try this out by changing the ``Hello world!`` string to something else and executing the task again.
 If the string is reverted back to ``Hello world!``, the